roopekaaronen/starter-academic/content/publication/PPGIS/index.md

 ---
-title: "Applying Cultural Evolution to Address Climate and Environmental Challenges"
+title: "Comparing landscape value patterns between participatory mapping and geolocated social media content across Europe"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Anton Olafsson et al
 - admin
-- "Timothy Waring"
-- "Monique Borgerhoff Mulder"

-date: "2022-05-05T00:00:00Z"
+date: "2022-10-01T00:00:00Z"
-doi: "10.31219/osf.io/u7hvj"
+doi: "10.1016/j.landurbplan.2022.104511"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-01-01T00:00:00Z"